PlasmaFlare/baba-aseprite-export/README.md

 - **Character** - sprite changes whenever the object moves.
 Sequence of sprites is influenced by direction.
 Also has sleep sprites. (baba, keke, me)
 - **Tiled** - sprite changes based on if its near other objects of the same sprite (wall, brick, fence)
 - **Text** - this isn't an actual animation style in Baba, but it is used to export text sprites.
 Under the hood, it uses the "None" animation style and prepends `text_` to the output file names
+- **Tiled Slices** - this isn't an actual animation style in Baba.
+It's exactly like "Tiled" but the format uses an Aseprite feature called slices.
+Basically think a tilemap editor.

 (Note: when saying that the sprite remains the same, we ignore the wobble animation.)